Take your children on a magic reading adventure with Cressida Cowell’s The Wizards of Once books

 Looking forward to more magic Cressida Cowell books

-The Wizards of Once left us wanting to hear more of the adventures of Xar, Wish, and their friends and families.
-We are left with the possibility that frightful enemies of both the Warrior and Wizard clans may continue to pose a threat to them.
+The Wizards of Once leaves us wanting to hear more of the adventures of Xar, Wish, and their friends and families.
+We are left with the possibility that frightful enemies of both the Warrior and Wizard clans will continue to pose a threat to them.

 And what is Queen Sychorax up to?
 Throughout the story, the queen’s mysterious behaviour raises questions about her intentions.
 And who is the mysterious narrator?

 The unanswered questions of The Wizards of Once means we can look forward to more adventures of the delightful characters in future magic books from the author.